 Definition of cancelled/canceled:

-verb, past form of verb cancel, to call of, to annul something
+verb, the past form of verb cancel, to call off, to annul something

 The event was cancelled, since not enough tickets had been sold.